shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/cloud.md

 lang: en
 ---

-# Shotgun in the Cloud
+# {% include product %} in the Cloud

-## What is Shotgun in the Cloud?
+## What is {% include product %} in the Cloud?

-Shotgun Cloud is our default offering, hosted on AWS and built on top of Autodesk's Cloud technology platform.
-Shotgun Cloud is the latest generation of our hosted service and is completely cloud based.
+{% include product %} Cloud is our default offering, hosted on AWS and built on top of Autodesk's Cloud technology platform. {% include product %} Cloud is the latest generation of our hosted service and is completely cloud based.

 ## Further Reading